Under coronavirus strain, U.S. doctors decry shortages of medicine, equipment

 In addition to aiding hospitals, the package will send cash to businesses and unemployed workers suffering from the effects of stay-at-home orders that have had the side effect of strangling the economy.

-In New York state, where there have been 44,635 cases and 519 deaths, Governor Andrew Cuomo has said any coronavirus scenario would overwhelm the healthcare system.

-After turning a convention center into a temporary hospital in a week, the state plans to build eight temporary hospitals in a campaign to increase the number of hospital beds from 53,000 to 140,000.
+In New York state, where there have been 44,635 cases and 519 deaths, officials plan to build eight temporary hospitals in a campaign to increase the number of hospital beds from 53,000 to 140,000.

-Some hospitals are converting cafeterias and atriums into space to house intensive care patients.

-A number of hotels in New York City, including the famed Plaza Hotel, the St. Regis and the Four Seasons, will make rooms available to medical workers fighting coronavirus or to non-critical care patients, Cuomo said.
+A number of hotels in New York City, including the famed Plaza Hotel, the St. Regis and the Four Seasons, will make rooms available to medical workers fighting coronavirus or to non-critical care patients, New York Governor Andrew Cuomo said.

 A little luxury would be welcomed by doctors and nurses working long hours while exposing themselves to the virus and coping with the loss of patients.